ns96/SCKTalk/README.md

 https://github.com/NeuronRobotics/nrjavaserial

 There is also some legacy code for using the Bluecove library for reading/writing to serial data over bluetooth directly.
-However, in Windows 10, this is not needed since the bluetooth adapter looks just like another serial port once it's paired.
-Here is the link to the library: https://mvnrepository.com/artifact/io.ultreia/bluecove/2.1.1
+However, in Windows 10/11, this is not needed since the Bluetooth adapter looks just like another Serial port once it's paired.
+Here is the link to this library: https://mvnrepository.com/artifact/io.ultreia/bluecove/2.1.1